danktec/whereami/README.md

 ```

 TODO:
-    Break up the existing regions into continents to get a faster look up time.
+    * Break up the existing regions into continents to get a faster look up time.
+    * Add HTTP ping
+    * Add click or argparse for --verbose output and other options
+    * Distribute as pip module